data-integrations/wrangler/docs/directives/hash.md

 ## Usage Notes

-The `hash` directive, when applied on a `<column>`, will replace the content of the column with the message hash.
+The HASH directive, when applied on a `<column>`, will replace the content of the column with the message hash.
 No new columns are created with the application of this directive.

-These algorithms are supported by the `hash` directive:
+These algorithms are supported by the HASH directive:

 * BLAKE2B-160
 * BLAKE2B-256